better-internet/radworks-docs/docs/radicle.md

 sidebar_label: What is Radicle?
 ---

-Radicle is a peer-to-peer stack for code collaboration 🌱.
+Radicle is a decentralized code collaboration network built on open protocols 🌱.
 It enables developers to collaborate on code without relying on trusted intermediaries.
 Radicle was designed to provide similar functionality to centralized code collaboration platforms — or "forges" — while retaining Git’s peer-to-peer nature, building on what made distributed version control so powerful in the first place.

-Read more about our vision for decentralized code collaboration [here][wh].
+> Read more about our vision for decentralized code collaboration <a href="https://radicle.xyz/blog/towards-decentralized-code-collaboration.html">here</a>.

+Radicle also leverages Ethereum (opt-in) for unique global names, decentralized organizations, and protocols that help maintainers sustain their open-source work.

+> Read more about the Radicle Ethereum integration <a href="https://radicle.xyz/blog/integrating-with-ethereum.html">here.</a>

 ## How it works